 There is no mandatory retirement age in Australia.
 You don’t have to retire.
-Retirement is just an option you have at some stage.
+It is just an option you have once you reach a certain age.

 Retirement Age in Australia